tarwn/lessthandot-hugo/blogs/content/posts/2010-12-17-how-to-move-datafiles-to-a-new-drive-in.md

 SET OFFLINE;
 ```

-If you do not stop SQL Server or take the database offline, you won&#8217;t be able to move the files and you will get a message like the one below
+If you do not stop SQL Server or take the database offline, you won't be able to move the files and you will get a message like the one below

 <img src="/wp-content/uploads/blogs/DataMgmt/cannotmove.PNG" alt="" title="" width="479" height="303" />